hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 ## Testing Non-Genesis Behavior, No Software Upgrade

-### No Software Upgrade, Use Saved State Address Book
+### Test Scenario 3: No Software Upgrade, Use Saved State Address Book
 #### Instructions
+1. Delete `sdk/data/saved` directory if it exists
+2. Ensure settings.txt has the value `state.saveStatePeriod,     10`
+3. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, false`
+4. Ensure settings.txt has the value `addressBookTestingTool.testScenario, 0`
+5. Ensure settings.txt has the value `addressBookTestingTool.softwareVersion, 1`
+6. Ensure settings.txt has the value `addressBookTestingTool.stakingBehavior, 1`
+7. Run the app for 60 seconds
+8. Stop the app
-1. Ensure settings.txt has `state.saveStatePeriod,     10`
+9. Ensure settings.txt has the value `state.saveStatePeriod,     10`
-2. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, false`
+10. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, false`
+11. Ensure settings.txt has the value `addressBookTestingTool.testScenario, 3`
+12. Ensure settings.txt has the value `addressBookTestingTool.softwareVersion, 1`
+13. Ensure settings.txt has the value `addressBookTestingTool.stakingBehavior, 2`
-3. Run the app for 20 seconds.
+14. Run the app for 60 seconds.

 #### Validation